mycpuorg/mycpuorg.github.io/_posts/2017-12-22-about-interviews.md

 <a href="https://www.stitcher.com/s?fid=162759&refid=stpr"><img src="https://secureimg.stitcher.com/promo.assets/stitcher-banner-180x120.jpg" width="180" height="120" alt="Listen to Stitcher"></a>
 </div>

-# Please search and subscribe via your favorite podcast app:
+## Your app not listed here?
+Not an issue..
-You should be able to search for 'VoidStar Podcast' on your favorite app
+You should be able to search for 'VoidStar Podcast' on your favorite app.
+Most apps use one of the above sources for listing podcasts.
+This was tested on 'Podcast Addict' (where you can also specify the search engine) and RatPoison on Android.